-One of the stupidest things I did while I was in Lisbon was to purchase hop on hop off tickets through yellow bus’s Lisbon sightseeing tours.
+One of the stupidest things I did while I was in Lisbon was to purchase a hop on hop off tickets through yellow bus’s Lisbon sightseeing tours.
 Their buses are always late and I ended up spending a lot of time waiting for them.
 Public transportation in Lisbon is actually quite nice and the coverage around the city is extensive.
 Even though the metro doesn’t reach all parts of the city, it still is well connected.
 Only good thing was that the package I bought included tram rides and I ended up exploring a lot through trams.

-How to Reach Lisbon Portugal
+How to Reach Lisbon Portugal?

-Lisbon is the capital of Portugal and is connected by almost all major International airlines.
+Lisbon is the capital of Portugal and is connected by almost all major international airlines.
 I took an Emirates flight via Dubai and the flying time is around 8 hours from Dubai.
 Emirates flies daily from Dubai to Lisbon.

-Best Place to stay in Lisbon Portugal
+Best Place to stay during my 3 day itinerary Lisbon Portugal

 I stayed at My Hotel Ouro Hotel and the best part was that it was so centrally located.
 It was in the Baixa district and many places around central Lisbon was accessible by walk.
 In my opinion, this is one of the best areas to stay in Lisbon.
 Another very popular destination for tourists is to stay around the Belem area.

-What to Eat in Lisbon, Portugal
+What to Eat in Lisbon in 3 days?

-Lisbon to Lagos Portugal
+How to get from Lisbon to Lagos Portugal